...

 Benefits

 The project proved that tidal energy could be successfully integrated into a functioning community microgrid.
-By reducing reliance on diesel, the community gained a path toward cleaner, more affordable, and more sustainable energy.
+This would reduce reliance on diesel and provide a cleaner, more affordable and sustainable way to support electrical power generation in the community.

-The Smart Microgrid Controller delivered resilience by stabilizing supply, lowering operating costs, and cutting greenhouse gas emissions.
+The Smart Microgrid Controller demonstrated that technology can be used to stabilise supply, lower operating costs, cut green house gas emissions, and improve microgrid resilience.
 Importantly, the modular design means the same approach can be scaled and adapted for other remote communities across Canada and beyond.

 This project demonstrated a practical pathway for communities to transition from diesel dependency to renewable-powered microgrids, improving energy security while supporting climate goals.